This Minestrone Soup recipe is quick, easy, healthy, and is perfect any time of year!

 - Add the zucchini and pasta and bring to a simmer again, and simmer for another 10 minutes.

-- Stir in the beans, garlic, and pasta and simmer another 5 minutes.
+- Stir in the beans and garlic and simmer another 5 minutes.

 - Remove the bay leaf and parmesan rind and serve.
 Enjoy!